amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 unmatched preprocessing capability (not explicitly existing in [the original version of Lisp](http://www-formal.stanford.edu/jmc/recursive.html), but introduced soon thereafter, in the early 1960s).
-In Lisp’s macro system, preprocessor is not just a subset of the source language, as in PL/I; it _is_ the source language, just applied to the source code at compile time.
+In Lisp’s macro system, the preprocessor is not just a subset of the source language, as in PL/I; it _is_ the source language, just applied to the source code at compile time.
 Here is a very short example of a unit test framework definition in Common Lisp (from _Practical Common Lisp_ by Peter Seibel):